k9w/pig-dice/README.md

 [The
 lesson](https://www.learnhowtoprogram.com/intermediate-javascript/object-oriented-javascript/game-of-choice-two-day-project)
-from [the curriculum](https://learnhowtoprogram.com) for this project was originally assigned for pair programming during class time on Monday January 26th 2022.
+from [the curriculum](https://learnhowtoprogram.com) for this project was originally assigned for pair programming during class time on Wednesday January 26th 2022.
 Check out more of our work at:

  * https://github.com/lavinbrenna
  * https://github.com/wjwat